marcecj/faust_python/README.md

   - finish the unit tests
   - add functional tests so that you can test how everything works together (perhaps use "UITester.dsp" and maybe one other DSP from the examples)
-- Fix caching for in-line DSP strings.
-Possible solutions:
-  - an optional file name argument
-  - generate a file name based on a hash of the code string
-  - patch the C code using a regexp (and make sure `PythonUI` does the right thing)